kiko-g/feup-esof/README.md

 > :mortar_board: Matheus Alves ([matheusstiehler](https://github.com/matheusstiehler))

 ---
 ## ***Business Modelling***
 ## Product Vision
 :hourglass_flowing_sand:
 Navigation app designed to help attendees find key areas inside a conference building.

 ---
 ## Elevator Pitch
 :iphone:
 What is the most annoying thing when going to a conference meeting?

-Of course it is to find the places you want to go.
+Definitely finding the places where you want to go inside a building you have never been to before.

-With Campus NAV you have a variaty of different information about the conference building you are in.
-You have access to all information about any conference taking place there (path, room, speakers, duration, ...) and also to the nearest routes to bathrooms, coffe machines, snack machines and even nearby bar's and restaurants.
+Campus NAV provides you with information you need about the conference building you're in.
+You have access to all the details about any conference taking place there (path, room, speakers, duration, ...), as well as information about the routes to bathrooms, coffee machines, vending machines and even bars nearby.

-This way you can focus on the important things, connecting and learning.
+This way you can focus on the important things, which are connecting and learning.

 ---
 ## ***Requirements***
 :signal_strength:
 The application should give the user a realiable realtime location and provide up to date information about conference schedules.